rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 ### History

--   Duhem
+-   Pierre Duhem (1861-1916)
     -   [Wikipedia](https://en.wikipedia.org/wiki/Instrumentalism): "Initially a novel perspective introduced by Pierre Duhem in 1906, instrumentalism is largely the prevailing theory that underpins the practice of physicists today." [^Torretti1999]
+-   Percy Williams Bridgman (1882-1961)
+    -   Bridgman, P.W.
+(1927). *The Logic of Modern Physics*.
+        -    operationalism: coining the term operational definition
 -   Later Wittgenstein in *PI*.
 See [Postpositivism](#postpositivism), below.

 [^Torretti1999]: @Torretti_1999_The_Philosophy_of_Physics\, p.
 242--243.